← Back to Real Engineering Stories

 Technology Choices:

-• Database: PostgreSQL (3 shards)
+• Database: PostgreSQL (3 shards, 32 vCPU each)

-• Sharding Strategy: Hash-based sharding by user_id
+• Sharding Strategy: Hash-based on user_id

 • Router: Application-level shard router